pweerd/bigfile/help.md

 # BigFile

-BigFile is meant as a viewer for large files.
-Like 'less' on unix systems.
+BigFile is meant as a viewer for large files on Windows.
+Like 'less' on Unix systems.
 The following provides a brief help guide for the core operations of BigFile.

-##### History
+#### History

 BigFile is inspired by Woanware's LogViewer (https://github.com/woanware/LogViewer) Unfortunately BigFile diverged way too far from the original logviewer, so I decided it deserves its own place.